qingjianmoxie/cs-learning/MySQL/The_JSON_Data_Type.md

 * [`LEAST()`](https://dev.mysql.com/doc/refman/8.0/en/comparison-operators.html#function_least)

-A workaround for the comparison operators and functions just listed is to cast JSON values to a native MySQL numeric or string data type so they have a consistent(一致的) non-JSON scalar type.

 Comparison of JSON values takes place at two levels.
 The first level of comparison is based on the JSON types of the compared values.
 If the types differ, the comparison result is determined solely(仅, 只) by which type has higher precedence(优先权).
 If the two values have the same JSON type, a second level of comparison occurs using type-specific rules.

 The following list shows the precedences of JSON types, from highest precedence to the lowest.
 (The type names are those returned by the [`JSON_TYPE()`](https://dev.mysql.com/doc/refman/8.0/en/json-attribute-functions.html#function_json-type) function.)
 Types shown together on a line have the same precedence.
-Any value having a JSON type listed earlier in the list compares greater than any value having a JSON type listed later in the list.

     BLOB
     BIT